ohle/todotxt-more/README.md

 Another common source of todo tasks is email.
 I often receive mails that require some kind of follow-up action, or that I simply have to reply to.
 I am using [notmuch](https://notmuchmail.org) as a means to add tags to my mail and make it quickly searchable.
 I use a *reply* tag for mail I still have to reply to, and *todo* for mail that requires another follow-up actions.
 Of course, I want both in my `todo.txt` so I have everything in one place again.

 The `todo.txt notmuch` extension syncs with your notmuch database.
 It runs a query (defined in environment variable `$TODOTXT_NOTMUCH_SEARCH`, which defaults to `tag:todo or tag:reply` fitting my own use-case) and adds all threads it finds to `todo.txt`.
 It is a one-way sync.
-Synced mails received the context `@mail` and the notmuch tag translates to a hashtag.
+Synced mails receive the context `@mail` and the notmuch tag translates to a hashtag.
 Any further mappings between notmuch tags and todo.txt can be configured in a JSON file, filename stored in `$TODOTXT_NOTMUCH_MAP`.
 Example:

 ```json
 {